What is Dry Eye Syndrome?

 Oculoplastic surgery is recommended for individuals who have conditions affecting the eyes, eyelids, tear ducts, or the structures around the eyes.

-Gritty or foreign body feeling in the eyes
+Stinging or burning sensation in the eyes

 Causes & Risk Factors